controlplane-com/k8s-operator/README.md

 1. Ensure the prerequisites are met.
 If you don't already have a Kubernetes cluster, [kind](https://kind.sigs.k8s.io/) is a great way to get started.
 2. (Optional) [Install ArgoCD](https://argo-cd.readthedocs.io/en/stable/getting_started/)
+   - If you decide to install Argo later, you'll need to upgrade your helm installation to get the spiffy Argo-specific features.
+     ``` shell
+     helm upgrade cpln-operator cpln/cpln-operator
+     ```
 3. Run
    ``` shell
    helm repo add cpln https://controlplane-com.github.io/k8s-operator